guptaAnshul752/guptaAnshul752/README.md

 # Hi there 👋, I'm Anshul Gupta

-- I'm a Pre-Final year B.tech student with specialization in Computer Science & Engineering.
+- I'm a Pre-Final year B.tech student with specialization in Computer Science Engineering.

 - Interested in contributing to open source projects.
-Currently Exploring Machine Learning.
+Currently exploring Machine Learning domain.

-- Skilled in Python, Data Science, Machine Learning and Web Development.
+- Proficient in Python, Data Science, Machine Learning and Web Development.

 ## Languages and Tools